PabRod/pabrod.github.io-src/content/pages/bio-en.md

 ## The early years (1984-2002)
 I was born in 1984 in the Spanish town of Guadalajara, 50 km north-east from Madrid.
 There I attended high school between 1998 and 2002.

-As most happy childhoods, it lacks any narrative interest.
+As usually happens with happy childhoods, there's not much to tell about it.

 ## The physics years (2002-2012)
 In 2002 I start studying physics at _Universidad Complutense de Madrid_, while living and working as maths tutor in Guadalajara.
 The distance between Guadalajara and Madrid represented a daily 1.5 hour bus travel to get to the faculty, and another 1.5 hour to return back home.
 The daily commuting, and my work, forced me to enroll as a half-time student and graduate slower than I wanted to.